Numerical Computation of Exponential Functions of Nabla Fractional Calculus: Exponential Functions of Nabla Fractional Calculus

-Using triangular strip matrices, Podlubny \cite{P2} described a matrix approach to find numerical solutions of fractional differential equations.
-Motivated by this technique, in this section, we present a matrix method to solve linear fractional nabla difference equations.\\
+Using triangular strip matrices, Podlubny \cite{Po 1} described a matrix approach to find numerical solutions of fractional differential equations.
+Motivated by this technique, we present a matrix method to compute the exponential functions \eqref{E RL} and \eqref{E C} numerically.